KaysHaydock/VisTool/DEVELOPER_README.md

 # **Developer README**

-Welcome to the developer documentation for this project.
+Welcome to the developer documentation for this project and how to set it up.
 This guide provides an in-depth overview of the development workflow.
 ---

 ## **1. Project Structure**